Are you looking for the best places to sell jewelry online? Look no further.

 If you decide you do want to accept their offer, The Diamond Valet will send you a cashier’s check or company check.
 They’ll send the check via UPS, FedEx 2nd Day Delivery or USPS First Class Mail.

 The Diamond Valet will send you free shipping labels and instructions and return your item free of charge if you decide not to sell.
-Note that the company also buys pre-owned watches.
+Note that you can also sell pre-owned watches to them.

 The I Do Now I Don’t website says it’s the largest jewelry buyer from the public.
-Their goal, according to the site, is to help jewelry sellers receive the strongest possible pricing for their diamonds and jewelry.
+Their goal is to help jewelry sellers receive the strongest possible pricing for their diamonds and jewelry.

 You’ll likely earn more money if you choose to list your item for sale on the site, but the downside is that it will probably take longer to get that money.